PuyaoGe1997/puyaoge1997.github.io/index.md

 # Puyao Ge

 Welcome!
-I am a Ph.D. candidate in the Department of Statistics and Operations Research at UNC-Chapel Hill.
+I am a Postdoctral Associate Rice University.
+Andrew Schaefer I received my Ph.D. from the Department of Statistics and Operations Research at University of North Carolina at Chapel Hill.
+Jayashankar Swaminathan

-My research interests include operations management, stochastic modeling, and the application of machine learning to socially impactful problems.

 ---